miklevin/MikeLev.in/_posts/2023-05-12-if-jekyll-supports-toml-because-both-were-made-my-tom-and-jekyll-is-in-github-why-is-yaml-now-the-bomb.md

 headline: Discover How I Improved My Life with a Single Text-file Journal
 description: Explore the power of words, keep a digital journal, and join me as I discuss the best SEO ever, memes, Dawkins' The Selfish Gene, Neil Stevenson's Snow Crash, Alice's Adventures in Wonderland, and the impact of Joel Spolsky and Jeff Atwood.
 Learn how YAML and Markdown let you create a single text-file for life, and how to use AI to your advantage in writing.
 keywords: SEO, Anti-Patterns, OpenAI, WordPress, Spam-Cannon, Plugin, Learning, Memes, Dawkins, Selfish Gene, Neil Stevenson, Snow Crash, Alice's Adventures in Wonderland, Joel Spolsky, Jeff Atwood, Markdown, TOML, Jekyll, Static Site Generator, GitHub, YAML, reStructuredText, LISP, 80 Hyphens, AI System, Headline, Summarized Description, Keywords,
-categories: wordpress, ai, jekyll, git, seo, static site generator, yaml
+categories: yaml, git, ai, seo, static site generator, jekyll, wordpress
 permalink: /blog/if-jekyll-supports-toml-because-both-were-made-my-tom-and-jekyll-is-in-github-why-is-yaml-now-the-bomb/
 layout: post
 ---